ahmed191034/Linear-Regression-on-Insurence-data-set/README.md

-# Linear-Regression-on-Insurence-data-set
+# Linear Regression — Medical Insurance Charges

-This case study focuses on developing a predictive model using linear regression to estimate individual medical charges based on personal attributes.
-The dataset includes features like age, sex, BMI, number of children, smoking status, geographical region, and individual medical costs billed by health insurance.
-The tasks involve data preprocessing, exploratory data analysis (EDA), model development, and interpretation, aiming to understand how different features impact medical charges.
-This practical exercise is designed to enhance understanding of linear regression within a real-world healthcare cost prediction context.
+A case study using linear regression to estimate individual medical insurance charges from personal attributes: age, sex, BMI, number of children, smoking status, and region.

+**Covers:** data preprocessing, exploratory data analysis, model development, and interpreting how each feature (particularly smoking status, which typically dominates in this dataset) impacts predicted charges.

+## Files

+- `insurence.csv` — dataset (age, sex, bmi, children, smoker, region, charges)
+- `Linear Regression Class Activity.ipynb`
+- `case study.pdf` — case study brief

+## Tech Stack

+Python, pandas, scikit-learn

+## Notes

+- This is a foundational regression exercise — one of several classic algorithm-practice notebooks in this profile.
+- The dataset filename has a typo (`insurence.csv`); worth renaming to `insurance.csv` in a future cleanup pass.